gnaguerrer/react-utils-kit/README.md

 # React Utils Kit

-React Utils Kit is a collection of custom React hooks and utilitie designed to streamline and enhance your React development experience.
+React Utils Kit is a collection of custom React hooks and utilities designed to streamline and enhance your React development experience.
 This repository provides a comprehensive set of utility hooks addressing common use cases in modern React applications.

 ## Available Hooks